Pretty For a Fat Chick

 Don’t make this mistake with other fat people, admirers.
 I know I can’t speak for all of us (you know, the OBESITY CABAL), but I have heard this sentiment voiced by a few people of a similar size.
 I’m sure your intentions are good.
 You want to say, “Your size doesn’t make you less desirable to me.”
 That’s not a bad thing!
 But unless I’m in some kind of self-hate spiral about being fat I don’t need you to say something to assure me that my fat is not a dealbreaker.

-I know some people are like, “Well what does she want?
-We can’t like her fat, we can’t hate her fat, and now we can’t mention it in passing either?”
+I know some people are like, “Well what does they want?
+We can’t like their fat, we can’t hate their fat, and now we can’t mention it in passing either?”
 Honestly… yes.
 Pretty much that.
 Another person’s body is not yours to comment on, no matter what the size.
 If you want to have a conversation about my fat and our relationship supports that sort of topic, let’s talk about it plainly, but with tact.
 Trying to slip it into a compliment is not tactful.
 I don’t need you to compliment me in some kind of code that tries to discreetly address my fat.
 You don’t have to acknowledge my fat like it’s another person in the room that you don’t want to ignore for fear of seeming rude, so you don’t have to add further qualifiers onto “you’re pretty.”
 Just say I’m pretty.
 Don’t tell me I’m pretty… for a fatty.
 I don’t need you to other me by using my body to set me apart from the “normies.”

 All I ask for is someone who appreciates me as a whole package.
 I don’t want a partner that tolerates or ignores my fat because they like everything else, and I don’t want a partner that focuses on my fat before everything else.
 My husband is one person who handles this with grace.
 He isn’t a “chubby chaser,” and he doesn’t cringe every time he sees me naked.
 He likes to see me naked, in fact!
 He would never make the stupid mistake of tacking something about my body onto the end of, “You’re beautiful.”
 Why is just plain, “You’re beautiful,” so hard for some people to say?
 Just stop talking after the second word.
 Why does my size have to come into it at all?
 Why can’t I be beautiful AND fat?
 Why is there automatically an assumption that my fat must impact my view of my beauty and self-worth?
 How about you just worry about loving me, and let me worry about being fat.